 MRI scans identify the tissue in the body to treat and are used to plan each patient's procedure.
 MRI's provide a three-dimensional view of the targeted tissue, allowing for precise focusing and delivery of the ultrasound energy.
 MRI also enables the physician to monitor tissue temperature in real-time to ensure adequate but safe heating of the target.
 Immediate imaging of the treated area following MRGFU helps the physician determine if the treatment was successful.

 The ultrasound energy used in MRGFU can pass through skin, muscle, fat and other soft tissues.
 High-intensity ultrasound energy that is directed to the fibroid heats up the tissue and destroys it.
 This method of tissue destruction is called thermal ablation.

 This procedure is new and not widely available.
-Information on research findings can found in our MRGFU bibliography.
+Information on research findings can found in SIR's MRGFU bibliography.